About Space and Earth Sciences

-NASA’s primary mission is to seek understanding about the cosmos, including all the stars in the sky, the other planets beyond and within our solar system, and our own Earth.
-The fields of space and Earth science cover a range of scientific disciplines, making use of a variety of different techniques.
-Satellites are essential for looking back at our own Earth, and telescopes in orbit allow us to look further into the cosmos than is possible on the ground.
+NASA’s primary mission is to seek understanding about the cosmos, including the stars in the sky, planets beyond and within our solar system, and our own Earth.
+The fields of space and Earth science cover a range of scientific disciplines, making use of a variety of different technologies.
+Satellites are essential for looking back at our own Earth, and telescopes in orbit allow us to look farther into the universe than is possible from the ground.

 Ames’ Role and Facilities